Metaplectic Ice for Cartan Type C: Introduction

 In Section~\ref{sec:Function_Eqns_Partition}, we prove Theorems~\ref{T:transposition} and~\ref{thm:inverse}, giving two functional equations that involve the partition function $Z$.
 (These functional equations are used in Section~\ref{sec:Connections_intertwining_Whittaker}.)
 One functional equation describes the result of interchanging any two adjacent rows $i$ and $i+1$ in the model; this amounts to interchanging the spectral parameters $z_{i}$ and $z_{i+1}$ in $Z$ (here $z_i$ and $z_{i+1}$ are factors of our Boltzmann weights), so represents a functional equation for the partition function under the action by a short simple root.
 The other equation describes the result of interchanging $z_r$ and $z_{r}^{-1}$ and reflects an action by the long simple root.
 A peculiar feature of the proofs for Theorems~\ref{T:transposition} and~\ref{thm:inverse} is their dependence on certain lemmas that we have called the caduceus and fish relations, after~\cite{BBCFG}.

 In Section~\ref{sec:Algebraic_Preliminaries}, we give a brief account of metaplectic groups and their Whittaker functions, with pointers to the relevant literature for each needed result.

 In Section~\ref{sec:Connections_intertwining_Whittaker}, we demonstrate that the partition functions of symplectic ice could satisfy the same identities under our solution to the Yang--Baxter equation as the metaplectic Whittaker function under intertwining operators on unramified principal series.
-We expect to be able to show these identities by using an algorithm given by McNamara in~\cite{McNamara}.
+Being able to show these identities by using an algorithm given in~\cite{McNamara} is a topic for future exploration.

 In Section~\ref{sec:further_questions}, we give a brief discussion on a few questions related to some of the topics in this paper, questions that can support future work.